 I love growing my own plants that yield a harvest and are cheap.
 If you are a frugal person and want easy foods to grow, I’ve got the top ones for you.

 Growing your own food is rewarding and can be frustrating.
-For me the worst part was spending $5 on a plant to have it die.
+For me, the worst part was spending $5 on a plant to have it die.
 Now I always start with seeds and instead spend $3 for more than five plants.

 I also keep an eye out after the summer for seeds to go on clearance.
-I store the seeds in a cool dark place and use the following spring.
+I store the seeds in a cool dark place and use them the following spring.

 This past year check out the haul I got on seeds at Dollar general in the video below.